MLPR class notes

 please annotate the HTML versions of the notes in the forum, to keep the

 class's comments together.
-If the HTML notes don't render well for you, I
+If the HTML notes don't render well for you,

-suggest trying in Chrome/Chromium.
+you could try in Chrome/Chromium.
 If you want quick access to the PDFs from

 this page, you can toggle the